chrissyhroberts/eREC_Visual_Acuity_Tropical_Data/README.md

 ## Change Log

+### v1.07

+* Removes `quick` flag from select country and select cluster - addresses an issue where the wrong clusters were being entered but these errors were not observable.
+* Adds /dashboard folder with qmd for performing basic monitoring of progress

 ### v1.06

 * Adds new option for a Peek (Rapid) test.
 This implements a new class of test where the participant either passes or fails distance test at LogMAR 0.3 and near test at LogMAR 0.27